top of page

 Field of Study

 Operations Research (OR) covers a wide range of topics and is applied in many other fields of study.
 It originated as a multidisciplinary field centred on mathematical modelling.
 In practice it often uses computer-based systems as an aid to decision making.
-Recent developments in OR include, for example, metaheuristics, community OR and sustainability.
-Complex business problems today often require integrating hard and soft operational research approaches.
-Owing to the multidisciplinary nature of OR, it is recognised and accepted that many courses offered and projects undertaken at tertiary level within the field of OR are the responsibility of departments that do not include the name Operations Research in their title.
-Projects may, for example, be included in the programmes of departments such as Management Science, Quantitative Management, Industrial Engineering, Decision Science, Statistics, Computer Science, Applied Mathematics or Mathematics.
+Recent developments in OR include, for example, metaheuristics, community OR, and sustainability.
+Complex business problems today often require integrating 'hard' and 'soft' operational research approaches.
+Owing to the multidisciplinary nature of OR, it is recognised and accepted that many courses offered and projects undertaken at the tertiary level within the field of OR are the responsibility of departments that do not include the name Operations Research in their title.
+Projects may, for example, be included in the programmes of departments such as Management Science, Quantitative Management, Industrial Engineering, Decision Science, Statistics, Computer Science, Applied Mathematics, or Mathematics.
 For the purposes of this competition, the judges shall decide whether a particular project is acceptable as an OR project or not.
 Prospective participants are welcome to contact the Competition Coordinator should they need guidance in this respect.

 Nature and extent of entries